 The central part of the dial is made of silk fabric.
 The one-minute tourbillon is hand-wound.
 I repurposed the power reserve display to show the battery level.

-Since C.Klings is still relatively unknown, only a few pictures of this watch were available.
+Since C.Klings is relatively unknown, only a few pictures of this watch were available.
 Since the quality of these images was not sufficient for a good watch face, I reproduced it completely in the drawing program.
 The tourbillon in particular kept me busy for a while.

 Enjoy and have fun.